 Can Dogs Eat Beans?
 Safe Eating Advice

 Beans can be a healthy snack or supplement for your dog’s diet, however, there are some important safety precautions to understand before feeding your dog any of the varieties.

 This article we will explore dangers to avoid with feeding your dog beans, tips for feeding them right way, the nutritional value, and some thoughts on the so called “Green Bean Diet.”

 Dangers To Avoid

-Avoid raw dried beans, or any type that has not been boiled.
+Avoid raw dried beans, of any type, which have not been boiled.

 Many raw dry beans, including but not limited to kidney beans, have a toxin in their shell called phytohemagglutinin.
 The only way to remove this toxin is to fully boil for 15 minutes.

 Simmering beans alone is not enough and may even increase toxin levels.
 Cooking them in a crockpot or slow-cooker is DANGEROUS and can lead to food poisoning in both humans and dogs.

 Avoid canned beans with added preservatives, sodium or flavorings.

 Your best bet is to cook dry beans without any flavorings or additional salt with the exception of adding some low sodium chicken broth to the cooking liquid for flavor.
 But, if canned versions have no added ingredients they are probably okay in moderation.

 Avoid baked, chili, refried, and other processed beans.

 Dogs have sensitivities to a variety of ingredients that humans eat without any problems.
 Sugars, spices, sodium, chilies, onions, garlic are all common to these processed bean products.
 Avoid them to be on the safe side.